ssharma2712/DrPhylo/README.md

 ```

 tree_file.nwk         : A phylogenetic tree in newick format with a node ID to construct a hypothesis for the clade of interest.
-                        The hypothesis can also be specified with a separate file provided using the --response parameter.
+                        The hypothesis can also be specified with a separate file using the --response parameter.
-                        It is highly recommended that the number of species in the clade be equal to or greater than the number of species outside the clade.
+                        It is highly recommended that the number of species in the clade be equal to or greater than those outside of the clade.
-                        It is also recommened to use the option smart sampling option (--smart_sampling) when the number of species inside the clade is greater than the number outside the clade.
+                        It is also recommended to use the smart sampling option (—-smart_sampling) when the number of species inside the clade is greater than the number outside the clade.

 alignment_list.txt    : A text file contains a list of paths for all sequence alignments.
 For example,
                         angiosperm_alns/7276_C12.fasta